Contact structures on Lie algebroids: Introduction

 \section{Introduction}

 The importance of contact and symplectic geometry is without question.
 Contact manifolds can be viewed as an odd-dimensional counterpart of symplectic manifolds.
 Both contact and symplectic geometry are motivated by the mathematical formalism of classical mechanics, where one can consider either the even-dimensional phase space of a mechanical system or the odd-dimensional extended phase space that includes the time variable.
+For more about contact geometry the reader can consult the outstanding works \cite{Bl1, Bl, B-G}.